jfsbrandao/perceptron/README.md

 This code was developed for a college work using Python language and Jupyter platform.

-### Passo-a-passo:
+### Steps:
-1. Criar um ambiente virtual
+1. Create a virtual environment
-2. Ativar ambiente virtual
+2. Activate the virtual environment
 3. `pip install -r requirements.txt`